BrandonFurman/math5610/SoftwareManual/OtherRoutines/relErr.md

 **Output:** This routine returns a double-precision number that is the relative error between the first input and second input.

 **Usage/Example:** Usage of this routine is straightforward.
-The only The output of this routine is dependent on the order th
+The only consideration is that the order of the inputs matters.
+The following code:

 ```cpp
 double x,y,e;